RBS 15: History

 The first weapon contract was signed in 1979; at the last minute the Swedish government did not buy the Harpoon anti-ship missile, opting for an indigenous design.
-The first missiles were delivered to the Navy in June 1984, and the ship version RBS 15 Mk.
-I was introduced.
+The RBS 15 underwent trials on the missile FAC from 1983, the first missiles were delivered to the Navy in June 1984, and became operational with the Swedish Navy in 1985 as the RBS 15 Mk.
+I. The s were to have four vertical missile launch tubes for RBS 15 missiles in an extended hull, canceled due to budget constraints and to not fitting the way Swedish submarines operated.